kabalin/moodle-media_jwplayer/README.md

 http://someurl.org/tracks/functional.txt"
 data-jwplayer-description="some description">test subtitles</a>`

-### Default player dimentions
+### Default player dimensions

-The player default width is defined in Manage media players page.
-If responsive mode is enabled in plugin configuration, player will expand.
+The player default width and height is defined in "Common setting" area of "Manage media players" page.
+Player size defined in JWPlayer dashboard for cloud-hosted player is not used, as player settings provide flexibility to define size and aspect ratio.

+When playing audio files, player switches into Audio mode (only control bar is shown) and default width is used.

 ### JW Player version